 Qualifications for a graduate assistantship:

-1. New student who has been admitted in full standing to a graduate degree program at the University of Wisconsin Oshkosh;
+- New student has been admitted in full standing to a graduate degree program at the University of Wisconsin Oshkosh;

-3. Student who is enrolled for at least six (6) graduate degree credits each semester, or otherwise qualifies as a full-time student.
+- Student who is enrolled for at least six (6) graduate degree credits) each semester, or otherwise qualifies as a full-time student.